• Home

 Each new document or note is called a page, and everything in Notion is referred to as a block.
 Blocks include basic elements like text, checklists, and headings, as well as media types like images, web bookmarks, video, audio, code snippets, and files.
 You can use as many blocks as you want, in whatever combination, on every page.
 The sidebar is split into two sections: Teamspaces, which groups all the pages you share with the rest of your team, and Private, where you can have your own notes.
 While collaboration is a big part of Notion, it's not forced on you.

 Notion is also really embracing AI.
 While you can try it for free, it costs $10/month to enable unlimited access.
 It can generate and edit text, but more usefully, it can also summarize and pull action items from meeting notes, transcriptions, and anything else you like.
-Notion is also testing a new Q&A feature, where you can ask a chatbot for information about your notes.
-It's similar to what Mem currently does, and should make it easier to find and pull content from your notes.
+You can also ask a chatbot for information about your notes, and it will summarize the content and link to the relevant documents.
+It's similar to what Mem does, and should make it easier to find and pull content from your notes.
 (Mem also has powerful AI features worth checking out, but it's not as easy to use as a regular notes app.)

 One thing to note: Notion bills itself as an Evernote competitor for personal users.
 It can be—but it's too much for most people, and its offline functionality isn't the best.
 If you love the idea of Notion, go right ahead and try the free Personal Plan, but for me, it's really best as a team notes app or an AI-powered notes app.
 Something like Obsidian (which we'll look at in a moment) or Craft have a lot of Notion's best features, but they're tailored for individuals.

-Notion price: Free for personal users; free trial for team users with a 1,000 block limit; from $10/user/month for the Plus plan with unlimited blocks.
+Notion price: Free for personal users; free trial for team users with a 1,000 block limit; from $12/user/month for the Plus plan with unlimited blocks.
 Notion AI starts at $10/user/month.

 If you're deciding between Notion and OneNote, take a look at our showdown: Notion vs. OneNote.